IuNoWat/Templates/README.md

 ## Godot

 ## RaspberryPi
+Tools :
+- gpioinfo (in command line) allows you to check wich gpio pins are used, and how
 ### PiPresent

 PiPresents is a system used by museums to handle audiovisuals and slideshows based on RaspberryPi hardware.